Waldo R. Tobler: Tobler's hiking function

 Tobler was an avid hiker, and combined this with his interest in flow and movement to generate "Tobler's hiking function", also known as "Tobler's walking rule".
 In this research, Tobler used himself as a subject, and published the results in a 1993 paper.
 With this function, he sought to model and predict an average hiker's walking speed on various slopes.
 Researchers have suggested this function has various real-world applications, including for self-driving cars, route decisions, and wayfinding apps.

 Archeological modeling

 While at UC Santa Barbra in 1971, Tobler published models to predict the location of archaeological sites.
 Using the frequency of locations being noted in Cuneiform tablets discussing commercial transactions, he estimated the distance between the towns in Babylonia using a reverse gravity model.

 Many of these predictions were for unknown locations and were proven accurate for at least three known towns; however, more excavation is needed to confirm the remainder of his predictions.

 These ideas serve as the basis for numerous similar computer simulations to model ancient human migration, such as the settlement of Polynesia.

 Awards and honors

+Speakers Dr. Song Gao and Dr. Kathleen Stewart at the 2025 GISS Waldo Tobler and TGIS Distinguished Lecture in GIScience.
+Detroit Michigan, March 25th, 2025.

 The University of Zurich, Switzerland, awarded him an honorary doctorate in 1988.